P-py/OOP-java/README.md

 │-- exceptions/ # Exception handling
 │-- collections/ # Working with Java Collections
-│-- projects/ # Larger assignments and case studies
+│-- projects/ # Larger assignments and case studies │-- user-io/ # Examples for different ways of handling I/O
 ```

 ## 🚀 How to Run